OK-CodeClinic/Build_a_Video_Streaming_App_on_AWS_Cloud/README.md

 - First create Origin Access
 - Create distribution
 - In the "Origin Settings," select your S3 bucket as the Origin Domain Name
-- Redirect HTTP to HTTPS;  to create an encryption in flight for user streaming
+- Redirect HTTP to HTTPS;  to enable encryption in flight for users while streaming
 - Leave other settings as default or configure them as needed.

 After creating the CloudFront distribution, you'll be provided with a CloudFront Domain Name.
 This is the URL where your React app will be accessible once deployed.

-## Step 5: update react.js video source.
+## Step 5: Update react.js video source.
 - The video source will be the cloudfront distribution url and the videom file key in the s3 bucket, the url should be luike this ; https://d2xpign8lqkkjx.cloudfront.net/SuperbVideo.mp4

-## Step 5: Set Up ec2 Instance where React.js app will be running
+## Step 5: Set Up Ec2 Instance where React.js app will be running
 - Install all dependencies to run your app
 - clone your app on the machine
 - start the react application using;